mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_refund

 Updates the specified refund by setting the values of the parameters passed.
-Any parameters not provided will be left unchanged.This request only accepts metadata as an argument.
+Any parameters not provided will be left unchanged.
+This request only accepts metadata as an argument.

 <details><summary>Parameters</summary>